 bus service contribution

-Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of 50% of the Bus Service Contribution has been paid to the District Council and it shall pay the first instalment of 50% of the Bus Service Contribution to the Council prior to the Occupation of the first Dwelling
+Not to cause permit or suffer the Occupation of the first Dwelling until the first instalment of 50% of the Bus Service Contribution has been paid to the County Council and it shall pay the first instalment of 50% of the Bus Service Contribution to the County Council prior to the Occupation of the first Dwelling

-Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the final instalment of 50% of the Bus Service Contribution has been paid to the District Council and it shall pay the final instalment of 50% of the Bus Service Contribution to the Council prior to the Occupation of any more than 19 Dwellings
+Not to cause permit or suffer the Occupation of any more than 19 Dwellings until the final instalment of 50% of the Bus Service Contribution has been paid to the County Council and it shall pay the final instalment of 50% of the Bus Service Contribution to the County Council prior to the Occupation of any more than 19 Dwellings

 interim bus service contribution

-In the event that the Opening Date has not occurred not to cause permit or suffer the Occupation of the Employment Floorspace until the first instalment of 25% of the Interim Bus Service Contribution has been paid to the District Council and it shall pay the first instalment of 25% of the Bus Service Contribution to the Council prior to the Occupation of the Employment Floorspace.
+In the event that the Opening Date has not occurred not to cause permit or suffer the Occupation of any part of the Employment Floorspace until the first instalment of 25% of the Interim Bus Service Contribution has been paid to the County Council and it shall pay the first instalment of 25% of the Interim Bus Service Contribution to the County Council prior to the Occupation of any part of the Employment Floorspace and for the purposes of this paragraph 3 the date of first Occupation of any part of the Employment Floorspace shall constitute the due date for payment of the first instalment of the Interim Bus Service Contribution .

-In the event that the Opening Date has not occurred to pay to the County Council on or before the first anniversary of the payment of the first 25% instalment the second instalment of 25% of the Interim Bus Service Contribution
+In the event that the Opening Date has not occurred to pay to the County Council on or before the first anniversary of the due date for payment of the first 25% instalment the second instalment of 25% of the Interim Bus Service Contribution

-In the event that the Opening Date has not occurred on or before the second anniversary of the payment of the first 25% instalment to pay to the County Council the third instalment of 25% of the Interim Bus Service Contribution
+In the event that the Opening Date has not occurred on or before the second anniversary of the due date for payment of the first 25% instalment to pay to the County Council the third instalment of 25% of the Interim Bus Service Contribution

-In the event that the Opening Date has not occurred on or before the third anniversary of the payment of the first 25% instalment to pay to the County Council the final instalment of 25% of the Interim Bus Service Contribution
+In the event that the Opening Date has not occurred on or before the third anniversary of the due date for payment of the first 25% instalment to pay to the County Council the final instalment of 25% of the Interim Bus Service Contribution

+And if a payment payable pursuant to this paragraph 3 has not been made on or before the due date for payment not to cause or permit any further Occupation at the Site until payment has been made in full.

 bus infrastructure contribution